-A flow-chart of our optimization environment is given in Fig. 4.
-The basic set-up is governed by two parallelization levels.
-On the first level the evolutionary operators are used to generate the offspring population, i.e., the new blade designs.
+Optimization Algorithm.
+A flowchart of our optimization environment is given in Fig. 4.
+The basic setup is governed by two parallelization levels.
+On the first level, the evolutionary operators are used to generate the offspring population, i.e., the new blade designs.
 In our algorithm, we do not use a recombination procedure.
-Instead changes are induced during mutation by adding normally distributed random numbers to the design parameters that are subject to optimization.
+Instead, changes are induced during mutation by adding normally distributed random numbers to the design parameters that are subject to optimization.
 As noted before, the covariance matrix of the normal distribution is adapted to the local topology of the search space.
-The λ offspring individuals - here λ denotes the offspring population size - are evaluated in parallel by sending each blade representation to separate slave processes using the Parallel Virtual Machine (PVM) library [21].
-The slave processes generate the computational grid and run the flow-solver using an additional set of four processes which are distributed using MPI [22].
+The $\lambda$ offspring individuals-here, $\lambda$ denotes the offspring population size-are evaluated in parallel by sending each blade representation to separate slave processes using the parallel virtual machine (PVM) library [20].
+The slave processes generate the computational grid and run the flow solver using an additional set of four processes, which are distributed using message passing interface (MPI) [21].
 This constitutes the second level of parallelization.
-The slave processes calculate the objective function Eq.
-(1) and send the resulting quality value back to the master process.
-The master collects the quality values for all λ individuals or blade designs.
-Next, the best μ designs are selected from these λ individuals to become the parent population of the next generation.
-In evolutionary algorithms this type of "deterministic" selection method is written as (μ, λ) selection.
+The slave processes calculate the objective function (Eq.
+(1)) and send the resulting quality value back to the master process.
+The master collects the quality values for all $\lambda$ individuals or blade designs.
+Next, the best $\mu$ designs are selected from these $\lambda$ individuals to become the parent population of the next generation.
+In evolutionary algorithms, this type of "deterministic" selection method is written as the $(\mu, \lambda)$ selection.
 The evolutionary cycle proceeds with the creation of the next offspring generation as long as the stop criteria are not met.
-Ideally, stop criteria should depend on the expected performance gain and stop the optimization when this value falls below a certain threshold.
+Ideally, stop criteria should depend on the expected performance gain and should stop the optimization when this value falls below a certain threshold.
 In reality, the optimization is often stopped because of time constraints.

-Fig. 4 Flow chart of optimization environment
+Fig. 4 Flowchart of optimization environment

-For the results presented in this paper, a (μ, λ) CMA-ES with $\mu = 1$ parent individual and $\lambda = 10$ offspring individuals was used.
-The optimization was initialized with a geometry similar to the baseline passage.
+For the results presented in this paper, a $(\mu, \lambda)$ CMA-ES with $\mu$ =1 parent individual and $\lambda$ =10 offspring individuals was used.
+The optimization was initialized with a geometry similar to the base line passage.
 All offspring individuals were evaluated in parallel.
-For this we used a 40 processor computing cluster: 10 parallel processes were running in the first level of parallelization and each of these spawned 4 processes in the second level of parallelization.
+For this, we used a 40 processor computing cluster: ten parallel processes were running in the first level of parallelization and each of these spawned four processes in the second level of parallelization.